techgirldiaries/theia/docs/QUICK_TEMPLATES.md

 ### Step 1: Upload a Dataset

-1. Navigate to **Dataset Management** in the left sidebar
-2. Upload a fraud dataset (CSV, JSON, or XLSX format)
-3. Wait for data quality metrics to populate
+Navigate to **Dataset Management** in the left sidebar.
+A fraud dataset is uploaded in CSV, JSON or XLSX format.
+Once the upload is complete, data quality metrics are populated and the dataset status changes to **Ready**.
-4. Verify the dataset shows as "Ready" status

 ### Step 2: Select a Quick Template

-1. In the main chat area, look for the **Quick Templates** section
-2. Click any template button at the top of the empty state:
+In the main chat area, the **Quick Templates** section appears at the top of the empty state.
+Any of the six templates can be selected by clicking its button, or a custom prompt can be typed directly into the message input field.
-   - "Analyse for Anomalies"
-   - "Generate Fraud Report"
-   - "Risk Assessment"
-   - "Deep Investigation"
-   - "Evaluate Performance"
-   - "Identify Trends"

-Or type a custom prompt in the message input field.

 ### Step 3: Monitor Real-Time Progress

-The **Workflow Dashboard** will automatically activate with:
+The **Workflow Dashboard** activates automatically and displays the following components.

-- **16-Phase Pipeline visualisation** - Sequential, parallel and convergent phases
+**16-Phase Pipeline Visualisation** shows sequential, parallel and convergent phases as they are processed.

-- **Real-Time Status Tracker** - Live metrics showing:
-  - Current phase status
-  - Average phase duration
-  - Throughput (phases/minute)
-  - Phase completion progress
-  - Live phase updates
+**Real-Time Status Tracker** displays live metrics including the current phase status, average phase duration, throughput in phases per minute, and phase completion progress.

-- **Multi-Agent Progress visualisation** - Shows Theia MARAG agents (TIRA, RCRA, HPRA, ERRA, BARA):
+**Multi-Agent Progress Visualisation** shows the status of each MARAG agent (TIRA, RCRA, HPRA, ERRA and BARA), including consensus convergence, agreement rates and weighted scoring.
-  - Individual agent status
-  - Consensus convergence
-  - Agreement rates
-  - Weighted scoring

-- **Analytics Dashboard** - Charts and metrics:
-  - Risk distribution (low/medium/high)
-  - Performance metrics
-  - Response time analysis
-  - Success rate tracking

-- **Visualisation Gallery** - AI-generated charts:
-  - ROC curves
-  - Confusion matrices
-  - Statistical distributions
-  - Performance comparisons
+**Analytics Dashboard** displays risk distribution across low, medium and high categories alongside performance metrics, response time analysis and success rate tracking.

+**Visualisation Gallery** presents AI-generated charts including ROC curves, confusion matrices, statistical distributions and performance comparisons.

+Each of these components is described in more detail below.

 ---